 Dieken grew up in the badlands region of the Midwest, inspired by the landscape, heritage, craft and the hand-made.
 She earned an MFA from Washington State University in 2010, and a BSED in Art from Black Hills State University in 2007.
 She has studied printmaking, sculpture, photography, and ceramics throughout her education.

 Since 2007, her work has been featured in solo and group exhibitions across the United States, New Zealand, Germany, and the Netherlands.
 Her work has been included in exhibits at the Museum of Art WSU, Boise Art Museum, Essex Art Center, Plains Art Museum, Dahl Fine Art Center, and the South Dakota State Museum of Art.
-A selection of her prints have been acquisition into the permanent collections at the Museum of Art WSU, Boise Art Museum, Jordan Schnitzer Museum of Art, and the Missoula Art Museum.
-She continues to participate in select print exchanges and sculpture based installations exploring narratives of nuclear family, midwestern heritage, and childhood in rural America.
+A selection of her prints has been acquired into the permanent collections at the Museum of Art WSU, Boise Art Museum, Jordan Schnitzer Museum of Art, and the Missoula Art Museum.
+She continues to participate in select print exchanges and sculpture based installations are exploring narratives of nuclear family, midwestern heritage, and childhood in rural America.

-As a mixed media artist, she is interested in fibers and polymers as mediums for documenting perceived moments in time, considerations for collecting data, re-creating patterns, and engaging in community based performances.
+As a mixed media artist, she is interested in fibers and polymers as mediums for documenting perceived moments in time, considerations for collecting data, re-creating patterns, and engaging in community-based performances.